technicolour24k/TheLACPack/README.md

 # TheLACPack (TLP) Guide

 Welcome to TheLACPack (TLP), a powerful framework designed to enhance your experience with Luashitacast in Final Fantasy XI.
-With TLP, you have the tools to create a seamless and efficient gameplay setup, allowing for unparalleled customization and control.
+With TLP, you have the tools to create a seamless and efficient gameplay setup, allowing for unparalleled customisation and control.
 This guide will walk you through its installation, settings, custom functionality, and override features.

 ---

 To use **TheLACPack**, follow these steps:

-1. Download the `bootstrap.lua`, `tlp-settings.lua`, `tlp-overrides`, and `custom-functions` file from this repository.
+1. Download the `bootstrap.lua`, `tlp-settings.lua`, `tlp-overrides.lua`, and `custom-functions.lua` files from this repository.
 2. Place it in your `AshitaV4/config/addons/luashitacast/` folder.
+3. Download the `lfs.zip` file from this repository.
+4. Extract it to your `AshitaV4/addons/libs/` folder.

-Your folder structure should look like this:
+Your folder structures should look like this:

 ```
 AshitaV4/